 There are three basic types of charging:

 - Level 1 charging: You can charge your vehicle by plugging it into a regular 120 Volt outlet—the kind found in your home.
-This is the slowest type of charging—about 5 miles of range per hour of charging—but it is convenient and requires no special charger or outlet type.
+This is the slowest type of charging—about 2 to 5 miles of range per hour of charging—but it can be convenient and requires no special charger or outlet type.
 Most, if not all, plug-in vehicles come equipped with a cord to allow this type of charging.

-- Level 2 charging: Level 2 charging stations supply 240 V current.
+- Level 2 charging: These chargers supply current at 240 V (or 208 V) and provide 10 to 30 miles of range per hour of charging.
 Most public chargers are Level 2 chargers.
 You can also have a Level 2 charger installed at home.
-Level 2 charging is two to five times faster than Level 1 charging, depending on both the circuit capacity of the charging station and the converter on your car.
 Most public chargers use a standard plug type that is compatible with all vehicles.
 Tesla charging stations, however, use a different plug type that cannot be used by other manufacturers' vehicles.
 Tesla provides an adaptor that allows its vehicles to use both Tesla and standard Level 2 charging stations.

-- Fast charging: Also called DC fast charging or DC quick charging is the fastest kind of charging, allowing about 50 to 70 miles of range to be provided to the battery in 20 minutes.
-Not all vehicles can accept fast charging—your car must have a CHAdeMO or SAE DC fast charge receptacle—so check your owner's manual.
+- Fast charging: Also called DC fast charging or DC quick charging is the fastest kind of charging, allowing about 50 or more miles of range to be provided to the battery in 20 minutes.
+Not all vehicles can accept fast charging, nor do all vehicles use the same type of plug for DC fast charging, so check your owner's manual.
 Quick charging stations are usually located along heavy traffic corridors.
 Due to expense and electric current requirements, they are not practical for home installation.